Terms of Trading

 means the goods (including any instalment of the goods or any parts for them) which the Seller is to supply in accordance with these Conditions

-means TOTTON TIMBER LTD of Maynard Road, Totton, SO40 3DB.
+means TOTTON TIMBER CO.
+LTD of Maynard Road, Totton, SO40 3DB.

 means the standard terms and conditions of sale set out in this document and (unless the context otherwise requires) includes any special terms and conditions agreed in writing between the Buyer and the Seller